cnagda/id-pirated-vid/README.md

 Similarly to a `piracy.py QUERY`, the `-v` argument lets you view the matching clips side by side if you know the path to the videos in the database.
-If you wish to exclude video cip matched which are too short specifiy the `-shortestmatch` with minimum number of seconds.
+If you wish to exclude video clip matches that are short, specifiy the `-shortestmatch` with a minimum number of seconds.

 ## Examples